vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 Metrics will be calculated at the end of every epoch, for every eligible party, in each market for each reward type.
 Metrics only need to be calculated where the [market, reward type] reward account has a non-zero balance of at least one asset.

+Reward metrics will be calculated once for each party/market combination in the reward metric asseet which is the [settlement asset](0070-MKTD-market-decimal-places.md) of the market.
+This is the original precision for the metric source data.

 ### Market activity (fee based) reward metrics